 If you own multiple versions of a game then there will be a dropdown under the title of the game in the Beamdog Client that allows you to switch freely between your versions of the game, such as between the beta and normal version of the game.
 You can install and uninstall different versions independent of each other and they are stored in different folders.

-To report an issue with the Beamdog Client, please open a ticket on the public Redmine (http://support.baldursgate.com/projects/beamdog-client-public-bugs) which describes the issue and includes the following information:
+To report an issue with the Beamdog Client, please visit our support site (http://support.beamdog.com).
+Describe the issue and includes the following information:

 1. What platform or Operating software are you working on?

 2. What game are you having the issues with?